adrianmarkperea/blog/content/md/posts/2021-06-27-the-beauty-of-code.md

   <canvas id="canvas"></canvas>
 </div>

-This blog will be littered with stuff similar to this, as well as more practical stuff in the real of programming.
+This blog will be littered with stuff similar to this, as well as more practical stuff in the realm of programming.
 I hope you enjoy the ride, friend :)

 <div style="text-align: right">
 <strong>&mdash; Adrian Perea</strong>